The Intel Core i3-14100 wins in 7 out of 14 comparable specs, with 3 ties. Its biggest advantage is L2 Cache (67% better).

 AI Versus Verdict

-The Intel Core i3-14100 is the objective winner of this comparison, securing more total spec victories than the Intel Core i5-11600K.
-The most significant technical advantage held by the Intel Core i3-14100 is its L2 cache, which is 67% larger than that of its competitor.
-This architectural improvement provides the primary edge for the newer processor across the majority of the evaluated categories, establishing it as the more modern and efficient option based on the provided specifications.
+The Intel Core i3-14100 is the objective winner of this comparison, securing more victories across the evaluated specifications.
+Its most significant advantage over the competition is its L2 cache, which is 67% better.
+This substantial improvement in cache capacity provides a clear technical edge for the newer processor, helping it outperform the Intel Core i5-11600K in the majority of the measured categories.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.